Planar Matrices and Arrays of Feynman Diagrams: Poles for Higher $k$: From Full Arrays to Poles and Back

 Here we initiate the study of higher $k$ poles from the perspective of collections of tree diagrams.
 Recall that these correspond to vertices of the dual polytope (up to certain redundancies we will review), or alternatively to facets of the positive geometry associated to stringy canonical forms \cite{Arkani-Hamed:2019mrd}.
 From the perspective of the collections we shall find that the vertices are, in a precise sense, collections of $k=2$ poles.
 The full collections of cubic diagrams, studied in \cite{Cachazo:2019xjx}, correspond to convex facets of the $(k,n)$ polytope and can be expressed as (Minkowski) sums of poles.
+We start the illustration with $k=3$ and then the general cases.